 Within 10 business days, the CCC will meet with the student to discuss the appropriate reasonable academic adjustments and/or auxiliary aids needed.
 Primary consideration will be given to the student's requested academic adjustments and/or auxiliary aids.
 Any academic adjustment and/or auxiliary aid denied will include a written statement as to the basis.
-Whenever an academic adjustment and/or auxiliary aid is denied, the CCC will enter into an interactive communication with the requestor and discuss the need for additional documentation and/or alternate academic adjustments and/or auxiliary aids.
+Whenever an academic adjustment and/or auxiliary aid is denied, the CCC will enter into an interactive communication with the requestor and discuss the need for additional documentation and/or auxiliary aids.